 However, the second option – “Collect data on specific actions people performed on your website” is more advanced.
-It allows you to retarget those who took certain actions on your site and match certain criteria you’d like to consider.
+Google retargeting best practices say that it allows you to retarget those who took certain actions on your site and match certain criteria you’d like to consider.

 To finalize the process, you will need a little help from your developer as you need a piece of code added to your site.

 Once done, you can start thinking of creating audiences and launching your retargeting campaigns.
 To know how to set up audiences, move to out next section.

 How to create audiences through your Google Analytics account

 Go to your Google Analytics account and follow simple steps we will describe below.